Skip to Content

 🌲 PageIndex Tree Generation

-PageIndex generates a hierarchical “table of contents” tree that maintains the original document’s logical flow and organization structure.
+PageIndex generates a hierarchical “table of contents” tree that maintains the original document’s logical flow and organizational structure.
 This LLM-optimized “table of contents” enables precise navigation and is ready for reasoning-based RAG.

-• No Vector DB Required: Tree structures are represented as lightweight JSON objects , eliminating the need for expensive vector databases.
+• No Vector DB Required: Tree structures are represented as lightweight JSON objects, avoiding the overhead and complexity of vector databases.

 • No Chunking Required: Preserves natural document structure without artificial text splitting for better context retention.

-• Node Summary with Precise Page Referencing: Provides exact page references and summaries for precise information extraction.
+• Node Location and Summary: Provides node page number and summary for precise information navigation.

-• Optimized for Long Documents: Tree generation optimized for financial reports, legal documents, and technical manuals beyond LLM context limits.
+• Optimized for Long Documents: Tree generation is optimized for financial reports, legal documents, and technical manuals that exceed LLM context limits.

 🔎 PageIndex Retrieval